HongyuanJia8/cse15l-lab-reports/lab-report1.md

 ```

-Once you have done that, you will see this if you press "ls"
+Once you have done that, you will see this if you go back to server by using "ssh" and press "ls"

 <img width="869" alt="Screen Shot 2022-09-30 at 4 39 31 PM" src="https://user-images.githubusercontent.com/88987127/193386611-540dd319-fb47-4eeb-9a29-b4187dc6339c.png">